Media

 Totalcar

-The last so-called annual press conference before the virus belonged to the Mercedes-Benz brand.
-Such press events do not give much to write, although it is obviously important how many percent the result has improved, not to mention if the Kecskemét factory can increase its output in a model change year.
+The Mercedes-Benz brand held its last so-called annual press conference before the virus.
+Such press events do not provide much to write about, although it is obviously important to know by what percentage the result has improved, not to mention if the Kecskemét factory can increase its output in a year of model change.

 Article